See Also: Training Overview and Application

 What is the cost of the program and when are payments due?

-• The non-refundable application fee is $55, and includes a one year BACE membership.
+• The non-refundable application fee is $55, and includes a one year BACE-NMC membership.

-• Tuition for the course is $1500, which is due upon acceptance.
+• Tuition for the course is $1600 for those who apply by March 1 and $1700 for those who apply after that.
+Tuition is due upon acceptance.
 Installment plans can be requested.

 • There is an additional fee of $250 due when the student is ready to teach the trial series.

 Consider the cost in terms of the total hours of instruction and personal interaction you will have with the training team and your potential earnings as a childbirth educator.
 This is an investment in your future!

 How long is the program?

 • The training program takes about 3 months, but it may take a trainee about 6-8 months to complete the coursework and additional requirements for certification.
 Although this may seem like a long time, we firmly believe that this information cannot be taught in a self-study format, weekend seminar or intensive program.
 The course, including the start of the trial series, must be completed within 24 months of enrollment.

 Where are the classes held?

 • In the Newton, MA area.
 Exact location will be announced soon.

 What if I need to miss a training session?